-- 1. The candidates who meet the access requirement defined in article 5, paragraph 1 must provide certified photocopies of the official Spanish bachelor's and university master's degree certificates.
-The corresponding provisional supplementary certificates may be furnished instead of these certificates provided that their issue date is less than one year ago. - In addition, they must provide the original or certified photocopy of the personal academic transcript of bachelor's and master's degrees, in order to prove that they have passed at least 300 ECTS credits in these two degree courses. - 2.
-The candidates who meet the admission requirement defined in article 5, paragraph 2 must provide a certified photocopy of the official Spanish university degree.
-In this case, the University will apply the equivalences determined, for the purposes of admission to the doctoral programme, between the credits obtained in previous official university degrees and the ECTS credits, together with the assessment criteria for the 60 ECTS credits that, at least, must be considered as being master's degree-level credits. - 3.
-The candidates who meet the admission requirement defined in article 5, paragraph 3 must provide a certified photocopy of the official Spanish university degree in Architecture or Engineering, pre-EHEA bachelor's degree, foundation degree, five-year master's-level degree in Architecture or Engineering or diploma, and the degree correspondence certificate furnished or the Resolution published in the Official State Gazette (BOE) of the Government of Spain concerning the Agreement by the Council of Ministers which determines the level of correspondence of the official certificate with the MECES level.

-4. The candidates who meet the admission requirement defined in article 5, paragraph 4 must provide a certified photocopy of the official university degree certificate issued by a higher education institution belonging to the EHEA that entitles the holder to admission to official master's degree studies, a certified photocopy of the European Diploma Supplement (hereinafter, "EDS") and the original or certified photocopy of the personal academic transcript that accredits having passed a minimum of 300 ECTS credits in all the official university degree courses taken, of which at least 60 must be at master's degree level.
+1. The candidates who meet the access requirement defined in article 5, paragraph 1 must provide certified photocopies of the official Spanish bachelor's and university master's degree certificates.
+The corresponding provisional supplementary certificates may be furnished instead of these certificates provided that their issue date is less than one year ago.

+In addition, they must provide the original or certified photocopy of the personal academic transcript of bachelor's and master's degrees, in order to prove that they have passed at least 300 ECTS credits in these two degree courses.

+- 2. The candidates who meet the admission requirement defined in article 5, paragraph 2 must provide a certified photocopy of the official Spanish university degree.
+Instead of a certified photocopy of their university degree certificate, these students may choose to provide the record of the Ministry's Register of Graduates, the corresponding provisional supplementary certificate, provided that it was issued no more than a year earlier, or the European Diploma Supplement.
+In this case, the university will apply the equivalences determined, for the purposes of admission to the doctoral programme, between the credits obtained in previous official university degrees and the ECTS credits, together with the assessment criteria for the 60 ECTS credits that, at least, must be considered as being master's degree-level credits, In relation to this, the university will consider applying an equivalence of 240 ECTS credits to university graduates who prove they have achieved MECES level 2 as referred to in Article 5.4. - 3.
+The candidates who meet the admission requirement defined in article 5, paragraph 3 must provide a certified photocopy of the official Spanish university degree in Architecture or Engineering, pre-EHEA bachelor's degree, foundation degree, five-year master's-level degree in Architecture or Engineering or diploma, and the degree correspondence certificate furnished or the Resolution published in the Official State Gazette (BOE) of the Government of Spain concerning the Agreement by the Council of Ministers which determines the level of correspondence of the official certificate with the MECES level. - 4.
+The candidates who meet the admission requirement defined in article 5, paragraph 5 must provide a certified photocopy of the official university degree certificate issued by a higher education institution belonging to the EHEA that entitles the holder to admission to official master's degree studies, a certified photocopy of the European Diploma Supplement and the original or certified photocopy of the personal academic transcript that accredits having passed a minimum of 300 ECTS credits in all the official university degree courses taken, of which at least 60 must be at master's degree level.

-If, out of the 300 ECTS credits in all the official university degree courses taken, the candidate can only accredit having passed the 60 credits at master's degree level, because the other courses passed belong to non-EHEA qualifications, the University will apply the equivalences determined, for the purposes of access to the doctoral programme, between non-EHEA qualifications and the ECTS credits that must be considered.
-In this case, as well as providing the certified photocopies of the official EHEA university degree and the non-EHEA degree, the candidate must provide the programme of studies of the non-EHEA qualifications, in which the organization of these courses is specified, together with such other documentation that the University may require to determine the equivalence.
+If, out of the 300 ECTS credits in all the official university degree courses taken, the candidate can only accredit having passed the 60 credits at master's degree level, because the other courses passed belong to non-EHEA qualifications, the university will apply the equivalences determined, for the purposes of access to the doctoral programme, between non-EHEA qualifications and the ECTS credits that must be considered.
+In this case, as well as providing the certified photocopies of the official EHEA university degree and the non-EHEA degree, the candidate must provide the programme of studies of the non-EHEA qualifications, in which the organization of these courses is specified, together with such other documentation that the university may require to determine the equivalence.